 A continuation of MATH 322.
 Topics include further theory of linear transformations and their matrix representations: invariant subspaces, equivalent and similar matrices, canonical forms.
 The vector space L (V, W).
-Orthogonal transformations and isometries; analysis of Euclidean motions in R. Least squares approximation and theory of generalized inverses.
-Bilinear and quadratic forms and their matrix representations; applications to conic sections in R and quadric surfaces in R. Complex vector spaces.
+Orthogonal transformations and isometries; analysis of Euclidean motions in R3.
+Least squares approximation and theory of generalized inverses.
+Bilinear and quadratic forms and their matrix representations; applications to conic sections in R2 and quadric surfaces in R3.
+Complex vector spaces.
 Offered periodically.
-Prereq: MATH 322.
+Prereq: C- or higher in MATH 322.